Admissions and Graduation Requirements

 - proficiency in English (TOEFL score of 575 for the paper-based test, 232 for the computer-based test, and 90 for the internet-based test; or an IELTS score of 7).

-Evaluation of the students’ performance in the different courses is based on attendance, exams, written assignments, and faculty evaluations.
+Evaluation of the students’ performance is based on attendance, exams, written assignments, and faculty evaluations.
 In clinic, students work under the direct supervision of a faculty member at all times.
 The faculty member is responsible for assessing in an ongoing manner the students’ history- taking and physical examination skills, background medical and dermatologic knowledge, ability to construct a differential diagnosis, logical approach to patient management, medical judgment, knowledge of therapies including both efficacy and potential side effects, ability to communicate appropriately with referring physicians and other professional colleagues, and consideration and compassion in the care of individual patients.

-As a graduation requirement, students in the International Graduate Dermatology Program are required to perform at or above the 15th percentile.
 Toward the end of the second academic year, students also have to pass an oral final examination that will test all aspects of dermatology.
 An external examiner can be invited to participate in this oral examination.
 Passing this oral exam is also a graduation requirement.
 Students who are not found satisfactory in their coursework will not be allowed to sit for the final examination.

-requirements for determining the scope of the thesis, meeting with the thesis committee, obtaining permission to write the thesis, scheduling the oral defense, and modifying the written thesis to the satisfaction of the entire dissertation committee is available on request.
-In general, preparation and defense of the thesis occupies a substantial portion of the last two years of study.
+Preparation and defense of the thesis occupies a substantial portion of the last two years of study.
 In some instances, granting of the degree is delayed beyond the expected date of graduation, pending modification to the written thesis and/or additional meetings with the thesis committee.
 In order to receive the Doctorate degree, the student must satisfactorily complete all course work, as outlined above, and the thesis itself.